How to design a growth process that scales?

 Thus, it is important to look at the foundations of growth.
-What are the common principles that could be applied to any busines?
+What are the common principles that could be applied to any business?

 Big companies have at least one remarkable growth hacking story.
-For example, Airbnb applied a griowhacked Craigslist or Uber Ice Cream.
+For example, Airbnb applied growth hacking to Craigslist or Uber Ice Cream.

 While storytelling is good for inspiration, there’s a misconception going on.
 Many founders think you can copy and paste other people’s ideas and growth hacks.